HackYourFuture/Project/README.md

 ## After Project

 Congratulations for finishing the Project module!
-You may call yourself a worthy junior web developer now.
+You may call yourself a **worthy** junior web developer now.
+You are also now part of the HackYourFuture Alumni Network.

 What now?
 Simple!
 Just go [here]().